 \begin{lemma} Let $G=(V,E)$ be a connected graph such that $|E| = m > n(n-2)/2$ and $|V| = n \geq 4$, then for every successor $H = (V, E \cup \{e\})$, the following holds $\cap(G) < \cap(H)$. \end{lemma} \begin{proof} By Lemma \ref{lemma:dense_graphs}, $G$ contains a universal vertex, so the previous lemma guarantees that $\cap(G) \leq \cap(H)$.
 To see that the inequality is strict, note that both $G$ and $H$ admit star spanning trees $T_s^G$ and $T_s^H$, resp., centered at the same node.
 So Theorem \ref{teo:universal_vertex} guarantees that

 where $c_e$ is the tree-cycle induced by the edge $e=(u,v)$.
-To see that $\cap_{T_s^G}(c_e) > 0$ it is enough to check that $d(u) > 1$ or $d(v) > 1$ in $G$.
-Suppose that both $d(u) = d(v) = 1$ in $G$ and that the ramaining edges have maximum degree: 1) the root of $T_s^G$ has degree n-1 and 2) the rest of the vertices have degree (n-3).
+So as to see that $\cap_{T_s^G}(c_e) > 0$ it is enough to check that $d(u) > 1$ or $d(v) > 1$ in $G$.
+Suppose that both $d(u) = d(v) = 1$ in $G$ and that the remaining edges have maximum degree: 1) the root of $T_s^G$ has degree n-1 and 2) the rest of the vertices have degree (n-3).
 Summing all,

 By hypothesis $m > n(n-2)/2$, then

 which implies

 \end{proof}